jessepav/lacygoill-wiki-backup/vim/string.md

 #### `strcharpart()`?

-A  negative index  is  *not* replaced  by  `0`,  but since  there  can't be  any character with a negative index in a string, it produces empty strings.
+A negative index is *not* replaced by  `0`, but since there is no character with a negative index in a string, it produces an empty string.

     echo strcharpart(str, -i, j)
     ⇔